-Nowadays, bone marrow transplantation is a widely accepted treatment with unparalleled success for many blood cancers and non-malignant disorders.
+Nowadays, bone marrow transplantation is a widely accepted treatment for many blood cancers and non-malignant disorders.
 More than 50,000 transplants are performed worldwide every year, and this number is increasing.
 To date, over one million bone marrow transplants have been performed around the globe.

 The Goal of the Transplant

-Bone marrow transplant (also called a stem cell transplant) is provided in Israel for patients with leukemia, lymphoma, and certain autoimmune disorders.
+Bone marrow transplant is provided in Israel for patients with leukemia, lymphoma, and certain autoimmune disorders.
 The goals vary depending on the particulars of each individual case but typically include curing or controlling the disease, prolonging life, and enhancing the quality of life.
 With the right bone marrow match, a transplant can cure cancer or put it into remission.

-Cancers of the blood and the conventional therapies used to treat them – chemotherapy, radiation therapy – can damage bone marrow, affecting the function of stem cells that are needed to produce life-sustaining blood cells.
-Not only can a bone marrow transplant replace the destroyed stem cells with healthy cells, but it can also help to treat specific types of cancer directly.
+Cancers of the blood and the conventional therapies used to treat them – chemotherapy, radiation therapy – can damage the bone marrow, hindering its ability to produce life-sustaining blood cells.
+Not only can a bone marrow transplant replace the destroyed bone marrow cells with healthy ones, but it can also help to treat specific types of cancer directly.
 That’s because the donated cells can sometimes recognize and kill cancer cells better than the patient’s original immune cells.

 - Premier Experience